aws-samples/terraform-sample-workshop/module_3/README.md

 # Terraform Sample Workshop Module 3

-This module is responsible to teach you how to create other layer of abstraction, using module in module configuration, this enables you to create patterns for your stacks and write much less code reusing whats was already wrote.
+This module is responsible to teach you how to create other layer of abstraction, using module in module configuration, this enables you to create patterns for your stacks and write much less code reusing whats has already been written.

 > A module is a container for multiple resources that are used together.
 Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.